Stockman-Jr/rabbithole-publishing/README.md

 ### Bugs

 #### Card Elements & Apply Button
-  * **Expected** - to have three cards on each row on bigger screen sizes, and apply button on index page to sit underneath text content.
+  * **Expected** - to have three cards on each row on bigger screen sizes, and apply button on index page to sit underneath text content
   * **Testing** - tested different flex properties, launched website through terminal to see different outcomes.
-  * **Result** - nothing I tried forced specific elements to a new row.
+  * **Result** - nothing I tried forced specific elements to a new row
   * **Fix** - found a solution through this [article](https://tobiasahlin.com/blog/flexbox-break-to-new-row/) by creating a break div set to flex-basis: 100% and width: 0;

   #### Invisible hr element
-  * **Expected** - hr element in games section to appear the same as in header content.
+  * **Expected** - hr element in games section to appear the same as in header section
   * **Testing** - launched website through terminal to see appearance, tried moving element inside h1 heading, tested different css properties
   * **Result** - the element was still invisible, or not approved by html validator
   * **Fix** - by selecting #games > hr in css and setting a width of 30%